Ernesto Neto: Exhibitions

+In 2006 created Léviathan Thot for an exhibition which lasted from 15 September to 31 December 2006, as part of the 'Festival D'Automne à Paris'.

+Also in 2006 Neto was awarded chevalier de L'Ordre des Arts et des Lettres.

 In 2009 Neto exhibited a new work at New York's Park Avenue Armory called anthropodino.
 Filling the 55000 sqft hall, the aim is to help the Armory reposition itself as a big-art destination like the Turbine Hall in London's Tate Modern.